Shivang2608/Shivang-Portfolio/README.md

-# 🌐 Shivang Sagar | Frontend Developer Portfolio
+# 🌐 Shivang Sagar | Developer Portfolio

 A sleek, responsive, and performance-optimized portfolio website engineered with **React.js** and **Tailwind CSS**.
 Designed to showcase technical projects with a focus on clean UX, smooth animations, and mobile responsiveness.